kallama-saf/Professional-Statement/README.md

 # Professional-Statement

-My name is Steven.
-I am driven and passionate about safeguarding people’s security, including their financial well being.
+My name is Steven Kallama.
+I am driven and passionate about safeguarding people’s security, including their financial and personal well being.
 I enjoy working with technology and analyzing and solving complex problems.